Luthey-Schulten-Lab/SummerSchool_2025/DNA/README.md

 > [!TIP]
-Zealous students who are interested in changing their PRNG (pseudorandom number generator) seed before they launch their simulation (so that they a get different result from your peers) may do so by editing the number on line 12 in `/projects/bddt/${USER}/btree_chromo_workspace/full_model.inp`, and changing it to any integer greater than zero.
-This is easy if you are familiar with using command-line text editors like vim.
-If you would like to learn more about how to use vim, see the Appendix at the end of this tutorial.
+RNG seed...
 >

 > [!TIP]
-Currently, the jobs are set to run for a maximum of 2 hours.
-If you would like to extend this time, you can do so by editing line 4 in `run_btree_chromo.sh`.
-We have enough resources allocated for the Summer School that you can certainly request 8 hours (how long it would take to fully replicated the chromosome based on the parameters in `full_model.inp`.
+Job run time...
 >

 ## 3. Modeling DNA initial structure and replication
 In this section you will learn how we generate initial conditions for the chromsome and ribosome bead positions.
 You will also learn about DNA replication in the minimal cell, and how to represent replication states with a binary tree model.

 ### Growing the DNA
 <img align="right" width="300" src="./figures/3.
 Modeling the minimal cell/sc_growth_composite_0.png">